DevStoriesAfrica/DevStories-app/CONTRIBUTING.md

 # Where can I go for help?

-If you need help, you can ask questions on [twitter](https://twitter.com/_kibetheophilus) .
+If you need help, you can ask questions on our [Slack Workspace](https://join.slack.com/t/devstoriesafrica/shared_invite/zt-wjw8sf9d-99zffpJhwGGu7dmHpmpDUA) .

 # Code of Conduct